Making the Scene

 By Ed Staskus

-“What in the hell am I doing?”
-Jackson Pollack asked himself, giving the once over to the rising road, driving up too fast toward the top of it for what was on the other side.
+“What the hell am I doing?”
+Jackson Pollack asked himself,, giving a once over to the rising road, driving up too fast toward the top of it for what was on the other side.
 He couldn’t dope it out.
-He was driving like a crazy man, like what all the couch doctors he had ever gone to always told him he wasn’t.
+He wasn’t planning on going over the rainbow, or was he?
+He was driving like a crazy man, like what all the couch men he had ever gone to always told him he wasn’t.

-One of them once said, “You’re just in search of a nervous breakdown.”
-He didn’t tell that shrink about 1938.
+Not crazy, at least not exactly.
+One of them said, “You’re just in search of a nervous breakdown.”
+He didn’t tell that one about 1938.
 It didn’t matter.
 He knew he was raw on the inside.
-That’s why the work on the floor worked.
+That’s why the work on the floor had worked.
+It was raw, just like him.
 He wasn’t a nutcase because he saw psychiatrists.
 But in the last five minutes he had twice caught himself steering the car straight at the soft shoulder.

-Maybe he was nuts, but he was on the ball behind the wheel.
-He was the next-best driver in Springs, next to Harry Cullum, who told him he was second best on a late afternoon one day in mid-winter when the two of them were having beers at Jungle Pete’s.
+He might be a nutcase, but he was usually on the ball behind the wheel, even though he could be dangerous.
+He was the next-best driver in Springs, next to Harry Cullum, who told him he was second best on a late afternoon one day in mid-winter when the two of them were having cherry yellow pickled eggs and cheap beer at Jungle Pete’s.
+The eggs were spicy like Harry, who gulped them down twice as fast as Jack.

-“You’ll have the last laugh, just wait and see, Jack,” Harry said, clapping him on the back.
+“You’ll have the last laugh, just wait and see, Jack,” Harry said, laughing and clapping him on the back.
 “Maybe not on the road, but you’ll get ‘er done, son.”

 Jackson Pollock’s convertible didn’t have seat belts.
-Harry, the best driver in town, had outfitted his family car with lap belts.
+Harry, the best driver in town, had recently outfitted his family car with belts.
 He told everyone it was for his wife’s sake.
 “In stock car racing we never used seat belts if there wasn’t a roll bar, suicide if you do,” he said.
-“Family life is different, different kind of suicide, need a belt.”
+“Family life is different, different kind of suicide.
+You need a belt, for sure, for that.”

-The gal in the middle of the front seat, between Ruth and him, was screaming.
+The young woman in the middle of the front seat, squeezed between Ruth and him, was screaming.
 “Stop the car, let me out, let me out!”
 He wasn’t going to stop the car, he knew that, but he had a bad feeling.
-It was a clear, starry night, splashed no moon dark, hot and muggy.
+It was a clear night, splashed with stars and no moon dark, hot and muggy.
 The road felt spongy.
-He felt queer, not himself, not yours truly.
+He felt strange, not himself, not yours truly.

+It was the second weekend of August 1956.
+The car was an Oldsmobile Rocket 88.
+It was an open-air car, robust and fast.
+Jackson had taken his shoes off and was driving in his bare feet.
+It made him feel alive.
 He got his first convertible, a Cadillac, when his action paintings started to get some action, after Life Magazine put him on the cover almost exactly seven years ago.
-He was wearing denim pants and a denim jacket in the photograph.
+He was wearing denim pants and a denim jacket in the photograph showcasing him.
 The jacket was dirty and spattered.
-It was his high-octane light-of-day look at me now ma year of success.
+It was his high-octane light-of-day “look at me now ma” year of success.
 They said he was the new phenomenon of American art.

-“He looks like some guy who works at a service station pumping gas,” said Willem de Kooning.
+“I don’t know about that,” Willem de Kooning said.
+“He looks more like some guy who works at a service station pumping gas.”

-When 1950 got good and done, the next month Art News published a list of the best exhibitions of the year.
+When the year 1950 got done, the next month Art News published a list of the best exhibitions of the past year.
 The top three shows belonged to him.
 It wasn’t bad for somebody who never graduated from high school.
+He never talked to anybody about high school.
+It was a lifetime ago.
+It didn’t mean anything then and it didn’t mean anything now.

-Even though he purposely used to throw his car keys in the bushes when he was getting drunk at parties, he smashed the Caddy into a tree.
-He got off light, only a citation and no broken bones.
+Even though he purposely used to throw his car keys in the bushes whenever he was getting drunk at parties, he had smashed the Caddy after a party.
+He got off easy, only a citation and no broken bones.
 The car didn’t get off so lucky.
+It went to the graveyard.

-Who needs a critic to find out what art is, or isn’t?
-Most of the critics these days, if they saw him walking on water, crossing the Hudson River at Canal Street, would scribble something about him not being able to swim.
-All they wanted was to see you drown.
-The only time he met Man Ray, at the Cedar Tavern when the born-again Frenchman was on his way back to Paris, he told Jackson, over a boatload of drinks, that he hated critics.
+Most of the art critics these days, if they saw him walking on water, crossing the Hudson River at Canal Street, would scribble something about him not being able to swim.
+All they wanted was to see the other guy go down.
+The only time he met Man Ray, at the Cedar Tavern when the Dadaist was on his way back to Paris, Man Ray told Jackson, over a boatload of drinks, that he hated critics.

 Franz Kline laughed across the table.
 “Manny, tell us what you really think.”